szobonyatomi/project-supro/README.md

 ## Status ?

-Welln theorically it's finished.
+Well theorically it's finished.
 But as you can see, our performances can be improved so ... why not return on it for fun later ?
 If so and that you did'nt forgot about our existence, you will eventually see it in a further section named "Gitlog" ;)

 ![fashion](img/fashion.gif)